kraoc/raspberrypi-monero-minig/README.md

 I provided one here [on a Github repository](https://github.com/kraoc/raspberry-linux-64) with readme in *raspberry* folder.

+Once you build and reboot you PI with this new kernel, you can step to Miner.

 ## Miner

 I use Xmrig with custom build options.